jamirawan/gatsby-netlify-starter/README.md

-# Hello
+# Gatsby on Netlify

-This website is made in Gatsby and published in[Netlify](https://topend.netlify.app)
+This website is made in Gatsby and published on [Netlify](https://topend.netlify.app)